 “Venezuela is uninvestable”

-That’s the blunt word ExxonMobil CEO Darren Woods used — not because the barrels aren’t there, but because the rules of the game (legal, commercial, contractual protections) still don’t feel durable enough for long-cycle capital.
+That's the blunt word ExxonMobil CEO Darren Woods used — not because the barrels aren't there, but because the rules of the game still don't feel durable enough for long-cycle capital.

 So… what changed?

-The conversation shifted from “Venezuela” to “framework.”
-The U.S. convened major oil CEOs and talked openly about mobilizing investment to rebuild the industry (with talk of big numbers like $100B).
+The conversation shifted from "Venezuela" to "framework."
+The U.S. convened major oil CEOs and talked openly about mobilising investment to rebuild the industry (with talk of big numbers like $100B).

 Then came a signal about cashflow control.
 An executive order aims to protect Venezuelan oil revenues held in U.S. Treasury accounts from attachment/creditor seizure — explicitly framing judicial action against those funds as a national security and foreign policy risk.